How product and service knowledge helps employees

 Although impressive product and service knowledge is beneficial to

 an organisation as a whole, it also positively impacts employees as individuals.
-An effective training technique to enhance product knowledge is
+An effective training technique to enhance product knowledge is to get employees to work together and practice how they would sell a product to different customers.
+This in turn

 improves their communication skills.
+Roleplay exercises create a

 more thorough understanding about the product and can show employees how to adjust their communication for different types of customers.
 This is great practice for real-life customer interactions.